Tools For Online Market Research

 This will not only tell you the solutions that are already available in the marketplace, but it’ll also let you know if anyone else knows about your idea.
 This will give you some idea of how much you’ll need to educate your audience on your product or solution.

 You can use Reddit to gather topic ideas or gather pain points your audience may be having.
 The research process works about the same way as Quora but may be slightly more difficult to navigate since it’s not all in Q&A form.
 Simply sign up, type in your keyword or topic and browse the results!
 Be sure to look out for patterns where you see them.

 Outside of using the topic results found on Soolve.
-Going to Amazon directly can offer a vast ocean of information especially if you plan on selling physical products through ecommerce or books.
-A short-cut is using Amazon’s Best-Sellers page and search based on your category.
+Going to Amazon directly can offer a vast ocean of information especially if you plan on selling physical products through e-commerce or books.
+A short-cut is using Amazon’s Best-Sellers page and searches based on your category.

 If you are mainly focused on creating and selling digital products, Amazon and YouTube may not be the best places to find ideas.
 However, platforms like Lynda, Udemy or Teachable could offer a lot better insight when it comes to finding topics that will sell well.

 TRIUMPHING YOUR COMPETITOR ANALYSIS

 SimilarWeb is perfect for gathering insight into any website’s traffic sources.
 It’s a great tool to find out more about where your prospects and leads are coming from as well as your competitors.
 Obviously, once you know where most of your audience is coming from – you know where to concentrate your efforts.
 For example: if you find out that the majority of your audience is coming from social media or more specifically Facebook – then you know you’ll need a strong Facebook marketing plan.